 1) An official copy of the first page of his Passport or Identity Card.
 Official means notarized, i.e. certified by a notary or public oficial indicating that the copy corresponds to the original document.
-2) Copy of enrollment contract (Only the four pages from Enrollment Contract in English and "Contrato de Matrícula" in Spanish, signed by the student).
+2) Copy of enrollment contract, signed by the student.
+Enrollment contract may be signed and sent via Docusign.